 HOW FAR IN ADVANCE SHOULD YOU BEGIN PLANNING FOR THE NEW YEAR?
 WHAT SHOULD YOU CONSIDER?

 As mentioned, fall is a great time to test out some new classes and programming to see how it performs with your members.
-If you know you want to try a different class type or perhaps open a new location in 2017, start polling your customers and testing out classes now in order to get feedback and make adjustments as needed—that way, you’re not testing things out during your busiest and most valuable months of the year.
+If you know you want to try a different class type or perhaps open a new location in the new year, start polling your customers and testing out classes now in order to get feedback and make adjustments as needed—that way, you’re not testing things out during your busiest and most valuable months of the year.
 Send out a customer survey or utilize ClassPass’s reviews and ratings tool within the Dashboard in order to get direct feedback for individual classes and instructors.

 WHAT ARE SOME ONGOING EDUCATION OPPORTUNITIES FOR INSTRUCTORS AND/OR STUDIO OWNERS?

 The After Class blog is a great place to get started if you’re researching ways to optimize your business.
 Reach out to the ClassPass team as well to get insights on trends in your market and ways you can capitalize on them.
 Also, don’t hesitate to reach out to other local fitness owners in your community.
 Cross-training is a big trend right now, so if you’re a yoga studio and you have a bunch of runners coming in, why not learn more about that other genre so you can better coach them as you encounter injuries?
 Put out a call for a local meet-up, or attend a ClassPass: In Session event to get to know other fitness professionals in your community.